WilliamTheDevGarske/thinkfulBnB-project/README.md

 #### Media query: Desktop view

-Now that your mobile design is looking good, you will need to adapt the design for the desktop view.
+Once my mobile design was looking good, I needed to adapt the design for the desktop view.

 - In `style.css`, create a media query for screens that are wider than `480px`.